If you are facing dangerous driving charges, you need a criminal defence lawyer in Toronto to look at your case as soon as possible.

 Some aggravating factors that will increase the likelihood of a harsher punishment are:

-- Where the offender was racing at least one other person;
+- Racing at least one other person;

-- Where the offender was being paid for operating the vehicle;
+- Being paid for operating the vehicle;

-- Where the offender was impaired while operating the vehicle;
+- Being impaired while operating the vehicle;

-- Where the offender was operating a large motor vehicle; and
+- Operating a large vehicle; and

 In addition to the immediate penalties resulting from a conviction for dangerous driving, it can have wide-ranging negative consequences on your future.
+You may have difficulties securing employment, especially in roles that require driving.

-Furthermore, your insurance rates will almost certainly increase (contact your insurance agency for specifics).
+Your insurance rates will almost certainly increase (contact your insurance agency for specifics).
 One of the most serious long-term consequences is the lifelong criminal record that results from a conviction, which can hinder immigration and travel.

 - Violation of constitutional rights: The Canadian Charter of Rights and Freedoms sets out your rights before and after your arrest.
 If the police fail to abide by these rights, it can aid your defence.

 - Momentary negligence: Holding a person criminally liable for dangerous driving is a very serious matter.
 For this reason, the Supreme Court of Canada has determined that a few seconds of negligent, accidental or unintentional driving is not sufficient to convict a person of this offence.
-If we can demonstrate momentary negligence, it can help you avoid a criminal conviction.
+If we can demonstrate momentary negligence, it may help you avoid a criminal conviction.

 We will carefully review the entire police file, which may include expert reports from a traffic reconstructionist, witness statements, collision reports, photographs, and other documents pertaining to your case.